February 16, 2017

 orthobiologics options are non-invasive or minimally-invasive ways of healing areas of your body without the need for surgical intervention.
 Their benefits range from regenerating articular cartilage in arthritic joints to treating inflamed and injured nerves.
 This, of course, also means that this type of treatment is a viable alternative to joint replacement.
 Until very recently, there were no proven options for helping the body rejuvenate or grow new cartilage.
 These cutting edge non-surgical procedures (injections, primarily) empower the body to heal itself, instead of relying on new joints.

 At Beacon Orthopaedics, we offer a number of options for regenerative medicine, including:

 - Percutaneous Needle Tenotomy (PNT)

 - Perineural injection treatment

 After you have attempted more conservative methods of treating your joint pain, such as a healthy diet and adequate rest, you may consider talking to a Beacon physician about regenerative medicine if you continue to suffer from joint pain, inflammation, or restricted mobility.

 Specialized Orthopedic Care for Your Arthritis

 Beacon physicians will work with you to develop a non-surgical approach to your arthritis.
 With a combination of lifestyle changes and specialized orthopedic care, you may be able to treat your symptoms without the need for open surgery.

-We offer eight locations throughout Greater Cincinnati and Dayton.
+We have 25+ locations throughout Greater Cincinnati, Dayton, Northern Kentucky, and Southeast Indiana.
 Request an appointment with a physician or call (513) 354-3700.
 Beacon Orthopaedics will help you manage your arthritis and return to an active lifestyle!